Nate Lowe Preview, Player Props: Rangers vs. Astros

-On Tuesday, Nate Lowe (.308 slugging percentage in past 10 games, with no home runs) and the Texas Rangers face the Houston Astros, whose starting pitcher will be Framber Valdez.
+On Wednesday, Nate Lowe (batting .211 in his past 10 games) and the Texas Rangers play the Houston Astros, whose starting pitcher will be Justin Verlander.
 First pitch is at 8:05 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Astros.
+He had a hitless performance in his previous game (0-for-3) against the Astros.

 Nate Lowe Game Info & Props vs. the Astros